sirech/homepage2/src/pages/articles/2020-11-02-getting-technical-stories-into-an-iteration/index.md

 The most sustainable process is to invest a regular amount of work into technical concerns, every sprint.
 As my totally non-scientific chart shows, it should be a meaningful amount but not become the dominant theme.
 From experience, 10% to 25% is a reasonable number, although that changes depending on the context.

-_Why?_ Because small continuous improvements **compound** over time.
-It might not look like much, but it **will** make an impact over time.
+_Why?_ Because small [continuous improvements](https://www.leanproduction.com/kaizen.html) **compound** over time.
+It might not look like much, but it **will** make an impact.
 It doesn't require extraordinary efforts.
 Keep the stories small.
 If you can prove that you can deliver small increments, it will create a positive cycle.

 Also, be **persistent**.
 If there is one message to take from this post, it's don't give up.
 Every team I've ever been part of has had this discussion at some point.
 Without patience and perseverance, it always ends up in frustration.
 Angry people won't do great work.
 Eventually, tech stagnation leads to user stories not being delivered, either.